 Complaint on behalf of a child

 If making a complaint on behalf of a child, depending on the child’s age (particularly if the child is a teenager) and depending on the nature of the complaint, it may be beneficial to ask how the child feels about you making a complaint or what they would prefer to happen.
 It is also a good idea to clarify any details with the child about what happened that involved them and discuss any concerns they may have.
 This will also ensure that you have all of the facts before considering further steps.
 This is important particularly if you were not present and did not witness the occurrence yourself or if you are relying on second hand information from another person or source.

 Complaint by a Child

 Where a complaint is made directly by a child to a coach, manager or club official then the complaint should be noted and reported to the club MPIO or an appropriate club official.
 A complaint by a child, whether verbal or in writing, should never be ignored or disregarded.

 Reporting Child Abuse

-Although club officials and others who work and volunteer in sport are not mandatory reporters, in the event that a child discloses an incident of child abuse or an incident that made them feel unsafe or where a child’s safety or welfare may be at risk, it is important that concerns relating to the safety and welfare of a child is passed onto Football NSW and/or the appropriate authorities.
-Refer to the information provided in relation to Mandatory Reporting and the Quick Reference Guide for child protection issues in sport.
-Reports of child abuse or neglect can also be reported to the NSW Family & Community Services Child Protection Hotline on phone 132 111 (24hr helpline).
+Although club officials and others who work and volunteer in sport are not mandatory reporters, in the event that a child discloses an incident of child abuse or an incident that made them feel unsafe or where a child’s safety or welfare may be at risk, it is important that concerns relating to the safety and welfare of the child are passed onto the Club, Association, Football NSW and/or the appropriate authorities.
+Refer to the Quick Reference Guide for child protection issues in sport.
+Reports of child abuse or neglect can also be reported to the NSW Family & Community Services (FACS) Child Protection Helpline on phone 132 111 (24hr helpline).
 Visit the Family & Community Services website for further information.